grifmang/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is an acronym for Document Object Model.
+It represents the page so programs can change the document structure.

 2. What is an event?

+    An action that happens on a page.

 3. What is an event listener?

+    A function designed to listen for actions taking place on elements on a page.

 4. Why would we convert a NodeList into an Array?

+    For the ability to use forEach and other array methods.

 5. What is a component?

+    A reusable block of code.

 ### Git Set up